deckeraa/constrepo/README.md

 my page is getting cached.
 Thus the only way to do this is to send the user the word list and have client side js do it.

+*** Generalize the task to create generated "selling point" sentences.
+.5h

 ** Extended functionality
 4h